+Does winning the first episode of One Man Army mean you can invade countries all by yourself?
 For me, it was a good opportunity to test my skills and see how I would function under the pressure of stiff competition in front of professionals and cameras.
 People have this notion that if you want to be a shooter you don't need firearms training.
 Well, that makes about as much sense as saying I'm a boxer if I don't go to a boxing gym.
 Merely buying a gun doesn't make you a shooter.

+What gave you the advantage?
 With the proper mindset and putting in the hours and training with the best, you get results.

+So being the youngest competitor had nothing to do with it?
 Age was certainly a factor.
 The Delta Force guy, Rob, who was awesome to compete against, was 11 years older than me.
 Someone whose profession has them jumping out of planes and hitting water -- that takes a toll on their body.
 I really can't compare myself to someone who does that for a career.

+Advantage or not, your sense humor certainly set you apart.
 Yeah, I'm kind of a smartass.
 I had an acting teacher who said that during the most intense scenes, if there's not an element of humor then people don't want to watch.
 I never forgot that because it makes life a little easier if you can laugh at yourself.
 Self-deprecating humor saved my ass more times than I can count.
 But I don't have an ego, at least I don't think I do.

 Well you mention pretty early on in the episode how great your hair is' Yeah, I have awesome hair.

+Did anyone know you were gay during the competition?
 It doesn't really come up in conversation.
 When I meet people, I don't say, 'Hi, I'm gay.'
 I think it's a personal thing, and if anyone asks what I am, I'm going to say I'm a human being because being gay is just one facet of me.
 After I won, the host, Mykel Hawke, said I surprised him because he didn't think I'd be standing there in the end.
 And he asked me if I was planning to join the military.
 So I told him I never joined the military because at the time I was pumped about doing it they didn't want me because I'm gay.
 He lost his shit and started laughing.

+Does it upset you that people are surprised you're gay just because you don't fit into stereotypes?
 When someone says they're surprised, I have a great line: 'Not more than I was.'
 I think that opinion is based in ignorance.
 Shooting guns and those activities that I'm into have nothing to do with orientation.
 Ultimately, everyone is responsible for their own personal protection.
 Gay, straight, transgender, black, white, Asian -- none of that has anything to do with the fact that you need to be able to defend yourself when someone is trying to harm you.
 That's fundamental.
 So hopefully there are some paradigms that shift because of this show.
 I have gay friends that lean towards masculine and gay friends that lean toward effeminate, but I don't care about any of that.
 Someone's either a good person or they're not.